tlxu/tlxu.github.io/_posts/2020-04-19-python-get-attachment-from-msg.md

 categories: Python, Data
 ---

-The code snippet below finds all outlook msg files in directory ./cibc_mello_ald/ recursively and retrieves the attached .csv file in each .msg file and saved them to directory ./cibc_mello_ald/csv/
+The code snippet below:
+1. Finds all outlook msg files in directory ./cibc_mello_ald/ recursively,
+2. Retrieves the attached .csv file in each .msg file,
+3. Then saves attachments to directory ./cibc_mello_ald/csv/

 **Note** that to make it work, you need to:
 - Run it in a Windows machine